lepinekong/myitramblings.space/framework.vs.library.md

-You call a library, a framework calls you.
+You call a library whereas a framework calls you.